Patrick7-sudo/Form-practice/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by FCC example of "Build a survey from".
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on FreeCodeCamp requirement (https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form).
-- Many thanks to...
+- Many thanks to FreeCodeCamp and John Smilga for Some tutorial that i used to create an arrow to top function

 ## Contact